-A good steak is literally the most Australian thing there is.
-While just about every Brisbane restaurant and bar worth its salt has steak of some description on the menu, for some it is something of an afterthought, while others treat it as an art form.
+While just about every Brisbane restaurant and bar worth its salt has steak of some description on the menu, some treat it as a true art form.

-If meats on your menu, here's where to tuck into the best steaks in Brisbane.
+If meat is on your menu, here's where to tuck into the best steaks in Brisbane.